kanidm/kanidm/book/src/integrations/oauth2.md

   client ID in the request, so there is no way to tell them apart.

-  As a result, Kanidm *does not* provide a WebFinger endpoint at its root URL, because it could report an incorrect `iss` (issuer) and lead the client to an incorrect OIDC discovery document.
+  As a result, Kanidm *does not* provide a WebFinger endpoint at its root URL, because it could report an incorrect Issuer URL and lead the client to an incorrect OIDC Discovery document.

   You will need a load balancer in front of Kanidm's HTTPS server to send a HTTP 307 redirect to the appropriate